Search for a command to run...

 Estate plans require mental capacity to be valid.
 If you wait until a diagnosis, someone could challenge whether you understood what you signed.
 The strongest documents are the ones created when you are healthy.

-It takes 15 minutes.
+It takes 15-30 minutes - checkup, planning, and notarized execution.
 You could do it during a lunch break.

 A will is not just about property.
 Any asset in your name goes through probate without a will:

-Plus, the Complete plan includes Healthcare POA and Financial POA, which protect you during incapacity regardless of what you own.
+Plus, your plan includes Healthcare POA and Financial POA, which protect you during incapacity regardless of what you own.

 A properly executed will that meets Florida statutory requirements has the same legal standing regardless of who drafted it.
 The key is proper execution, not who wrote it.